aecker/ecker2014/README.md

 ### Schema `nc`

 This schema contains the concrete analyses done in the paper.
 The specific tables are listed in the previous sections for each analysis.
+In addition, the following tables may be of interest:

+* `Gratings`, `GratingConditions`: contain the grating parameters for the different stimulus conditions
+* `Anesthesia`: lists monkeys used for awake vs. anesthetized recordings
+* `CrossCorrSet`: computes the cross-correlograms (Supplemental Information, Fig. S3)
+* `UnitPairs`, `UnitPairMembership`: contains all pairs of units